Pre & postnatal exercise: what expectant moms need to know

 Exercising while pregnant is no longer taboo.
 In fact, physical activity during pregnancy is not just accepted, it is encouraged.
-With a doctor’s permission, expectant mothers can and should exercise to improve health and feel better during pregnancy.
+Of course, on the condition that you as an expectant mother are healthy, feel good and have your doctor’s consent.

-- ease common pregnancy-related problems like backache, posture issues and constipation
+- eases common pregnancy-related problems like backache, posture issues and constipation

-- increase the supply of oxygen in you and your child
+- increases the supply of oxygen in you and your child

-- return you to your pre-pregnancy figure faster and easier
+- helps you handle the strain of giving birth and returns you to your pre-pregnancy figure faster and easier

-- strengthen your cardiovascular system, making you feel fitter and more resilient
+- strengthens your cardiovascular system, making you feel fitter and more resilient

-- prevent stretch marks, blood clots and varicose veins
+- can help you prevent stretch marks, blood clots and varicose veins

-- enhance your general sense of well-being and help against mood swings and stress
+- enhances your general sense of well-being and help against mood swings and stress

-Exercise can also have a positive effect on your weight during pregnancy.
-Some expectant mothers see pregnancy as an opportunity to eat whatever they want because they are now eating for two.
+Exercising while pregnant can also have a positive effect on your weight during pregnancy.
+It is often said that expectant mothers can eat whatever they want during pregnancy because they are now eating for two.
 This is only partially true.
 While it is important to make sure that you and your child receive the necessary nutrients during a pregnancy, being over or underweight can cause damage to you and your child.
 Pregnant women who are heavily overweight or obese have a higher risk of diabetes and high blood pressure.
 On the other hand, a starvation diet can lead to an underdeveloped child and increase the risk of premature birth.

-In this period, the child goes through a major growth spurt and the mother puts on weight accordingly.
-Women of average weight usually gain about 250-500 g (½ to 1.1 lb) a week during this stage.
+IIn this period, the child goes through a major growth spurt and the mother puts on weight accordingly.
+Women of average weight (according to BMI) usually gain about 250-500 g (½ to 1.1 lb) a week during this stage.

 In the last stage of pregnancy, mothers gain about 500 g (1.1 lbs) a week.
 The total weight gain in the last three months is 4-6 kg (9-13 lb) on average.

-Regular exercise during pregnancy thus offers numerous benefits for you and your child.
+Regular exercise and workouts during pregnancy thus offers numerous benefits for you and your child.
 During a risk-free and healthy pregnancy, you can choose any form of exercise you want, as long as you feel good and do not put you and your child at risk.
-However, there are a few rules for training during pregnancy.
+However, there are a few rules for training during pregnancy – the following tips can help you stay fit with safe exercises for pregnant women.

 - get your gynecologist’s permission before starting any exercise